 Once considered something for the distant future, the COVID-19 pandemic drove massive adoption of this technology.
 The health cloud is now an integral part of most hospitals.
-Realising the usefulness of this tech, the healthcare sector and cloud service providers are now leveraging this technology to its fullest.
+Realizing the usefulness of this tech, the healthcare sector and cloud service providers are now leveraging this technology to its fullest.

 How Does Cloud Computing Drive Interoperability?